jaredhasenklein/Resource-Hub/beta/readme.md

 * Files are either stored on Google Drive and generated for download, One Drive and generated for download, or at `/files/program/year/page.html`
 * Calculators are embedded from One Drive and exposed via JS

+## Contributing
+I am a full time student and work on this project for the sole reason of the fact that I wish these resources existed when I was competing in robotics and I know they help others.
+I also take big inspiration from the resources that _were_ available to me (hey, Techbrick!) and want to continue that legacy.
+That being said, this is all a volunteer project that I can only work on when I have time.
+I would love your help.
+Here's how you can be helpful:
+### Reporting Bugs
+Whether you are technical or non-technical, you can report bugs you encounter on the site using the ([Issues](/../../issues) tab on GitHub.
+These issues can be typos, broken links, wrong point values on a calculator - anything!
+### Fixing Issues - Pull requests welcome!
+If you are technically inclined, I would love help dealing with the issues and anything else you see fit.
+Submit a pull request and I will gladly take a look.
+The framework for the site is very simple so if you know any HTML, you should be able to pick it up very quickly.
+If you need help, feel free to ask!
+### Creating content
+Currently, there is no way to directly get help with most of the resources on this site.
+That's because most resources are stored externally (e.g. on spreadsheets) which make them hard to collaborate on.
+However, if you have new resource ideas or problems with current resources, definitely open an issue so we can discuss.
+I am more than happy to work with you to try and find a way that you can help.
+I am also looking to decrease dependency on external services.
+So, if you are interested and looking for a big project, start playing with calculators, game tests, or anything else and figure out how to make them with just HTML, JS, and CSS!

 ## Todo
 ### Before launch
 - [ ] Redirect old sites to appropriate pages on new site #11